EloiStree/HelloLynxR1/README.md

 - redirection to other tutorials on the web on the topic
 - ...

-Basicaly, if you want to work on the device this repository is a good place to start but not a ready to read and learn one.
+Basicaly, if you want to work on the device this repository is a good place to start but not a "ready to read and learn" one.

 Feel free to contact me on Discord for any questions:
 https://eloistree.github.io/r/discord
+_( I am also always on the Unofficial Lynx Discord: https://discord.gg/4udE5PWHxj )_

 ## My goals